XS-CBT-backup/xs-cbt-backup/README.md

 ## Possible Improvements:

-* Download the initial disk as VHD and create a sparse file using `truncate`
+* Download the initial disk as VHD and create a sparse file using `truncate` or qemu-img
-* Upload as VHD reconstructed from sparse file using `SEEK_DATA`
+* Upload as VHD reconstructed from sparse file using `SEEK_DATA` or qemu-img
 * Quiesce VM? - in case backups of Windows VMs are unusable

 [requests]: http://docs.python-requests.org/en/master/